 1. Spyro Reignited Trilogy

-Crash Bandicoot and Spyro go hand in hand the same way as Mario and Sonic.
-Both these mascots have gone through similar development cycles over the years until reaching the modern era.
+Crash Bandicoot and Spyro go hand in hand the same way Mario and Sonic do.
+Both these mascots have gone through similar development cycles over the years and are still popular with modern gamers to this day.

 However, now Crash Bandicoot and Spyro are back in the world’s good books, thanks to the full remakes of their original games.